frankquinn89/pands_problem_sheet/README.md

-# Andrew, we spoke about marking my documentation, research and consistency based on my project assignment and apply that to my problem sheet assignments.
+# Andrew, we spoke about marking my documentation and research more so based on my project assignment and apply that to my problem sheet assignments.
 See my email from Feb 2nd 2023.
-I am an experienced coder so may not have much/any references for these tasks.
+I am an experienced coder so may not have much references for these tasks.

 ![image](https://user-images.githubusercontent.com/16778503/219499061-23b8d445-1023-4579-a5e6-9bcf020dda79.png)

 # pands_problem_sheet
-This is the repo for the weekly taks for the Higher Diploma in Data Analytics.
+This is the repo for the weekly tasks for the Higher Diploma in Data Analytics.

 ## How to download this repository